AmirHamzah-byte/nextwork-aws-challenge/Day3_CloudSecurtiyWithAWSIAM/README.md

 5. Tested access permissions to ensure correct policy behavior

 ## 🧠 What I Learned:
--How to manage EC2 instances using IAM policies and tags -Creating custom IAM policies for specific roles and environments -Importance of least privilege and role-based access control (RBAC) -How IAM users and groups are managed securely in AWS
+- How to manage EC2 instances using IAM policies and tags
+- Creating custom IAM policies for specific roles and environments
+- Importance of least privilege and role-based access control (RBAC)
+- How IAM users and groups are managed securely in AWS